-more than Northumbrian Water's charges for water and Thames Water's charges for sewerage services.
-We consider that, given SSE Water's size, this represents a more proportionate way of regulating its prices than subjecting it to a full bespoke price review as we do for larger companies.
-However, condition B of SSE Water's conditions of appointment allows us to set a specific price limit for SSE Water.
+Currently, Independent Water Networks' conditions of appointment provide that Independent Water Networks' price limit is set by reference to the charges of the previous appointee for each of its sites.
+In this case, Independent Water Networks may not charge customers on the Site more than Southern Water's charges for sewerage.
+We consider that, given Independent Water Networks' small size, this represents a more proportionate way of regulating its prices than subjecting it to a full bespoke price review as we do for larger companies.
+However, condition B of Independent Water Networks' conditions of appointment allows us to set a specific price limit for Independent Water Networks.
 This condition is temporarily suspended but we will activate it when we consider it is appropriate to do so.
 This is unlikely to be before 2019.